PSA port workers at Pasir Panjang Terminal to be tested after new COVID-19 cluster found

 The 59-year-old Singaporean man is employed by GKE Express Logistics and was last at work on May 1.

-The man - identified as Case 62824 - is linked to three earlier cases, all of whom had been at Pasir Panjang Terminal for work.
-The three cases had tested positive last month.
+The man, identified as Case 62824, is linked to three previous dormitory cases, all of whom had been at Pasir Panjang Terminal for work.
+The three dormitory cases tested positive last month.

 "Transmission could have occurred at the terminal," said MOH.
 "Further epidemiological investigations are ongoing."